Accounting Terms and Definitions

-Consolidations is the combining of multiple entities into a single entity.
-In accounting, consolidations regards the parent company and its subsidiaries as one when the cumulative assets result in one report.
+Consolidation is the combinination, or roll up, of multiple entities into a single entity for reporting purposes.
+In accounting, consolidated reporting presents the parent company and its subsidiaries as one in order to measure the financial status of the entire organization.

 Dimensions allows the creation of additional values on the fly without having to create corresponding General Ledger accounts.
 Dimensional accounting delivers real-time visibility into a company's performance using dashboards and financial reports.

 Financial reports such as balance sheets, income statements, and cash flow statements, reflect the financial status of an organization.
 Reports are run for a specific date range and generated based on the information stored in a company's financial management software.

 Intercompany accounting, a.k.a reconciliations, is the process of balancing the accounts between two entities of the same parent company to bring the balances to zero in the general ledger.
 The entities may be in different locations and have different products or services.